uboslinux/ubos-docs/sphinx/users/installation/raspberrypi4.rst

 If you have the original Raspberry Pi or the Raspberry Pi Zero, go to :doc:`this page <raspberrypi>`.
 For the Raspberry Pi 2 or 3, go to :doc:`this page <raspberrypi2>`.

+You can also run UBOS from an external USB stick or disk, if your Raspberry Pi 4's EEPROM has been updated to a version after that of June 15, 2020.
+If it hasn't been yet, or you aren't certain, run UBOS from an SD card first, and upgrade the EEPROM later as described :doc:`here <../devices/raspberrypi>`.

+To install UBOS on a micro-SD card or external USB disk:

 #.
 Download a UBOS boot image from ``depot.ubos.net``.
    Images for the Raspberry Pi 4 are at `http://depot.ubos.net/green/armv7h/images <http://depot.ubos.net/green/armv7h/images>`_.